 - If your child enjoys team sports, keep a healthy balance between team sports and being active together as a family.

-Team Sports are not the answer for keeping kids active and fit for life.
+Team Sports can definitely be a fun way for kids to stay active BUT they are not the answer for keeping kids active and fit for life.
 While there are positive aspects to team sports, there are drawbacks too.
 Ultimately, the answer to keeping our kids fit is to model active living as parents and be active on a regular basis with our children.
 So strap on those shoes, skis, flippers and have fun adventuring together!